-Universal McCann’s appraisal matched its research, which suggested only 31 percent of Americans wanted a device with multiple capabilities.
+Universal McCann’s appraisal matched its research, which suggested only 31% of Americans wanted a device with multiple capabilities.

 Chatter in the iPhone launch queue

 There’s no doubt the iPhone prompted big queues in certain places.
-Still, one Apple fan recalls the original iPhone launch day as surprisingly laid back — certainly when compared to today’s massive launch events.
+Still, one Apple fan recalls the original iPhone launch day as surprisingly laid-back — certainly when compared to the massive events that accompanied later product launches.

-“Queues today are much, much larger,” Mark Johnson, a 56-year-old graphic designer from Liverpool, England, told Cult of Mac.
+“Queues today are much, much larger,” Mark Johnson, a 56-year-old graphic designer from Liverpool, England, told Cult of Mac in 2017.
 “I knew that I wanted the iPhone as soon as it was announced, so on launch day I queued at the Trafford Centre Apple Store.
 I was fairly near the front of the queue, and when I arrived I was surprised that there weren’t more people.”

-Johnson does, however, recall the type of excited launch-day chatter that will be familiar to anyone who ever queued up for a new Apple product.
+Johnson does, however, recall the type of excited launch-day chatter that will feel familiar to anyone who ever queued up for a new Apple product.